BGAK701/minter-contract/README.md

     5. If you have a custom domain, your image URL should be `https://bitcoincash.org/logo.png` instead of the `github.io` one.
 This will remove any future dependency on GitHub and allow you to switch hosting in the future which is a good option to keep.

-* **Where is this metadata stored?** - [The Jetton standard](https://github.com/ton-blockchain/TIPs/issues/64) supports storing metadata either on-chain or in an off-chain URL (a JSON file hosted somewhere).
+* **Where is this metadata stored?** - [The BGAK standard](https://github.com/ton-blockchain/TIPs/issues/64) supports storing metadata either on-chain or in an off-chain URL (a JSON file hosted somewhere).
 It is our belief that the best practice is storing metadata on-chain.
 Why?
 Let's explore the alternatives:

   * *On-chain* - On-chain data is immutable, users can be guaranteed that important fields like the symbol will not change without their consent.
 On-chain data is also guaranteed to always be available.
 This deployer always stores metadata on-chain.